 While serving the soldiers, she experienced military life firsthand, serving Colonel Benton in Little Rock, AR.
 She also served General Phillip Sheridan and his staff.
-The Army recruited her to go to Washington D.C., as a cook and laundress.
+The Army recruited her to attend Washington, D.C., as a cook and laundress.
 While traveling with the Army, Williams witnessed the Shenandoah Valley raids in Virginia.

-After leaving Virginia, she traveled to Iowa and St. Louis; When the war ended, Williams wanted to be independent.
+After leaving Virginia, she traveled to Iowa and St. Louis; Williams wanted to be independent when the war ended.
 She enlisted in the Army in November 1866 as William Cathay in the Thirty-Eighth United States Infantry, Company A (Buffalo Soldiers).
-She could do so because a medical examination was not required at the time.
-When she enlisted in the Army, women were not allowed to serve as soldiers.
+She could do so because a medical examination was not required then.
+Women were not allowed to serve as soldiers when they enlisted in the Army.
 So Williams posed as a man.
-Of the approximately 3,800 Black infantrymen and cavalrymen who served in the frontier Army between 1866 and 1900, she was the only woman to serve as a Buffalo Soldier, as far as is known.
+Of the approximately 3,800 black infantrymen and cavalrymen who served in the frontier Army between 1866 and 1900, she was the only woman to serve as a Buffalo Soldier, as far as is known.
 Only her cousin and a friend were aware of her real identity.